phoughton/grim_test/README.md

 This implementation supports all the rounding types currently found in Python 3.8's `decimal` implementation.
 (They are: ROUND_CEILING, ROUND_DOWN, ROUND_FLOOR¶, ROUND_HALF_DOWN, ROUND_HALF_EVEN, ROUND_HALF_UP, ROUND_UP, ROUND_05UP)

-If no rounding type is included then the test assumes the it should look for exact matches.
+If no rounding type is included then the test assumes the it should use ROUND_HALF_UP.

 ### Example:
 ```python